lihaoyi/macropy/readme.md

 #                        {   'number': '646 555-4567', 'type': 'fax'}]}
 ```

-As you can see, the full parser parses that non-trivial blob of JSON into an identical structure as the in-built `json` package
+As you can see, the full parser parses that non-trivial blob of JSON into an identical structure as the in-built `json` package.